DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 6. ``...MADE_specification.csv``
 --------------------------------------------------------------------

 A unique .json is produced for each task processed by HBCD-MADE and titled according to the task it represents.
 These files serve as a reference for the parameters used to process each task.
-For definitions of each parameter listed, see `json_configuration.rst`
+For definitions of each parameter listed, see :doc:`Processing Settings and Configuration </json_configuration>`

 .. toctree::